softdev15/slate/source/index.html.md

 | main                       | Flag denoting whether this is the main name for an Organization.
 This is unique across Organizations; there can only be one main name per Organization  |

 ### POST
-Create a new Name and assign it to an existing Organisation.
+Create a new Name and assign it to an existing organization.

 | Endpoint                         | Verb  | Body                              | Response                                       |
 | -------------------------------- | ----- | ----------------------------------| ---------------------------------------------- |